billyyyyy3320/Billy/blog/_en/2019-7-21-json-server-with-multiple-files.md

 [You can find a template here.](https://github.com/newsbielt703/json-server-mulitple-files-sample)

+I'm going to share how I work with `json-server`, but perhaps there is another way you work more comfortable.

+### What is `json-server`?

 First, let's take a look at [json-server#getting-started](https://github.com/typicode/json-server#getting-started) :

 Create a `db.json` file with some data